The Farmers' Lunch

 The Farmers' Lunch (Almuerzo de campesinos) is one of the earliest paintings by the Spanish artist Diego Velázquez.
 Painted in oil on canvas in 1617, it combines a still life of food and drink with a depiction of three comic farmers, whose physiognomy the artist studies closely.
 The composition shows a younger man gesturing with his right hand to reinforce the story coming from his half-open lips, and an older man listening attentively while holding his cup up to a woman so she can refill it with wine.
 The still life includes fish, bread, a carrot, a lemon, and a copper vessel.

-The Farmers' Lunch is nearly identical to another painting by Velázquez, The Lunch (c.
+The Farmers' Lunch composition is very similar to another painting by Velázquez, The Lunch (c.
 1617).